-Develop innovative solutions with Intel® Optane™ DC persistent memory to transform your applications and your data center.
+Develop innovative solutions with Intel® Optane™ persistent memory to transform your applications and your data center.

 A Comprehensive Guide for Developers

-Intel Optane DC persistent memory modules support two operating modes:
+Intel Optane persistent memory modules support two operating modes:

 Use the information here to help modify or develop an application with low latency and data persistence.

 Programming to byte-addressable persistent memory requires new ways of thinking about data persistence and consistency.

 The PMDK is an open source collection of libraries and tools designed to simplify development, debugging, and management of persistent memory-aware applications.

 Options include emulation or a persistent memory-aware hypervisor, such as QEMU or VMware vSphere* virtual machine.